cloudydeno/deno-aws_api/lib/README.md

 # `aws_api` for Deno

 Artisanal, pure Typescript AWS API client built for Deno.
-This is NOT a port of the official AWS SDK JS.

 Package layout:

 * `client/`: A handwritten generic AWS API client (credentials, signing, etc)
+* `encoding/`: Shared modules for dealing with XML, JSON, & querystrings
 * `services/`: Generated Typescript classes and interfaces for all supported AWS services
 * `demo.ts`: A trivial example of using this library
 * `examples/`: Several full examples of using individual services
-* `SERVICES.md`: A full list of all AWS APIs and their build status
+* `SERVICES.md`: A complete list of all AWS APIs and their build status

 Only some services have completed clients at this time.
 Please reach out on Github Issues about missing clients or API issues, or ping `dantheman#8546` in the Deno Discord if you just wanna chat about this effort.

+The following clients have been successfully used in scripts:

+* SNS
+* SQS
+* STS
+* EC2
+* Kinesis

+## Disclaimer

+**This is NOT a port of the official AWS SDK JS.**
+Lots of services are still not bound, and the services that are bound might have issues.

+Do not use this module in mission critical stuff.
+It's supposed to be for automation scripts, quick & dirty pieces of infrastructure, and prototype microservices and so on.

+If you just want the real, full-fat AWS SDK, a port of it is available at [/x/aws_sdk](https://deno.land/x/aws_sdk).

 ## List of Typechecked API Clients